istrate/rhce_rhel_8/sample_exam_2/assignments.md

 - ansible5.hl.local server has a 1GB secondary /dev/sdb disk attached.
 - There are no regular users created on any of the servers.

-### Tips and Suggestions

-I tried to cover as many exam objectives as possible, however, note that there will be no questions related to dynamic inventory.\
-Some questions may depend on the outcome of others.
-Please read all questions before proceeding.\
-Note that the purpose of the sample exam is to test your skills.
-Please don’t post your playbooks in the comments section.\

-Note: you have root access to all five servers.\

 ## Task 1: Ansible Installation and Configuration

 Install ansible package on the control node (including any dependencies) and configure the following: